-India Bank Holidays
+India Public Holidays

 Discover upcoming public holiday dates for India and start planning to make the most of your time off.
 Scroll down to select a year or choose your state.